 Architect Renderings of the New Little Hall

 In spring 2016, the school began an ambitious renovation of its building, Little Hall.
-The $9.6 million project, which is completely funded by the school and university, will transform our 102-year-old building into a modern, state-of-the-art facility.
-The newly renovated building, scheduled for completion in summer 2017, will be a hub for student life, teaching and research, as well as a gathering spot for social work alumni.
+The $9.6 million project, which was completely funded by the school and university, transformed our 102-year-old building into a modern, state-of-the-art facility.
+The newly renovated building, is a hub for student life, teaching and research, as well as a gathering spot for social work alumni.

 A pledge can be paid over a five-year period with gifts of cash, stock or other appreciated assets.